facebook/react/docs/docs/03-interactivity-and-dynamic-uis.md

 ---
 id: interactivity-and-dynamic-uis
-title: Interactivity and dynamic UIs
+title: Interactivity and Dynamic UIs
 layout: docs
 permalink: interactivity-and-dynamic-uis.html
 prev: jsx-gotchas.html
 next: multiple-components.html
 ---

 You've already [learned how to display data](./displaying-data.html) with React.
 Now let's look at how to make our UIs interactive.

 ## A Simple Example